aldec/TySOM/SDx-platforms/README.md

 ## TySOM-2-7Z045

-The configuration for Aldec TySOM-2-7Z045 board which contains
+The configuration for Aldec TySOM-2-7Z045 board consists of:

 SoC |
 :-------- |